BA, Oberlin College

 Nothing makes me happier than when I hear from a student or recent graduate who has found her or his niche in the legal community and is out using the skills they learned in my classes to solve legal problems.
 I love that as a professor I get to have a role in supporting people at a critical juncture in their professional, and often personal, journey to a satisfying career.

-News: Mary-Beth Moylan was interviewed on Capital Public Radio's Insight program on Oct.
-20, 2016 about conflicting propositions on the November ballot.
+News: News: Mary-Beth Moylan was interviewed on Capital Public Radio's Insight program on Oct.
+23, 2018, about the 2018 ballot measures.

-Professor Mary-Beth Moylan is the Associate Dean for Experiential Learning and a Professor in the Global Lawyering Skills (“GLS”) program at McGeorge.
+Associate Dean Mary-Beth Moylan is the Associate Dean for Academic Affairs and Experiential Learning and a Professor of Lawyering Skills.
+She was a founder of the Global Lawyering Skills (“GLS”) program at McGeorge.
 GLS is a nationally recognized, required two-year skills program that introduces students to a broad range of core lawyering skills that include, legal research, writing, and oral advocacy, as well as client interviewing, client counseling, negotiation, and drafting.
-Professor Moylan is also the co-author of Global Lawyering Skills (West 2013) and Global Lawyering Skills: Second Edition (West 2018), a legal skills textbook that is unique in the market for its focus on cross-border and cross-cultural considerations in lawyering skills and practice.
-In addition to her responsibilities in the GLS program, Professor Moylan’s associate dean responsibilities include working with the Clinics, Externships, and Pro Bono work of the law school.
-She also works closely with the Advocacy and Dispute Resolution Center and the Capital Center for Law and Policy.
-She also teaches Civil Procedure.
+Associate Dean Moylan is also the co-author of Global Lawyering Skills (West 2013) and Global Lawyering Skills: Second Edition (West 2018), a legal skills textbook that is unique in the market for its focus on cross-border and cross-cultural considerations in lawyering skills and practice.
+In addition to her experiences in the GLS program, Associate Dean Moylan has been engaged with McGeorge’s Clinics, Externships, and Pro Bono work.
+She also has been involved with the Advocacy and Dispute Resolution Center and the Capital Center for Law and Policy.
+In addition to these areas of interest, she teaches Civil Procedure.

-Professor Moylan has a long-standing passion for and expertise in politics and government.
+Associate Dean Moylan has a long-standing passion for and expertise in politics and government.
 Since 2003, she has supervised the publication of the California Initiative Review, an online journal providing objective and neutral analysis of each statewide ballot proposition.
 The California Initiative Review is published in advance of every California statewide general election.
-Professor Moylan and her students also hold a public forum for explanation and discussion of the statewide ballot propositions, and Professor Moylan regularly provides a summary of the propositions to Capital Public Radio’s Insight program in advance of each general election.
-Her expertise in politics and government is not limited to the initiative process, and Professor Moylan is often looked to by local news media for expert advice on state constitutional issues, conflicts of interest, and other election related topics.
+Associate Dean Moylan and her students also hold a public forum for explanation and discussion of the statewide ballot propositions, and Associate Dean Moylan regularly provides a summary of the propositions to Capital Public Radio’s Insight program in advance of each general election.
+Her expertise in politics and government is not limited to the initiative process, and Associate Dean Moylan is often looked to by local news media for expert advice on state constitutional issues, conflicts of interest, and other election related topics.
+She was chairperson of the inaugural Sacramento Ethics Commission in 2018.

-Professor Moylan is also an expert in legal skills education.
+Associate Dean Moylan is also an expert in legal skills education.
 She was President of the highly respected and influential Association of Legal Writing Directors (ALWD) in 2014-2015, and she regularly presents at conferences.
+In May 2018, she was a panelist for ALWD’s first Leadership Academy and she presented at the ALWD conference in Boston, Massachusetts.
 In 2016, she presented on a mediation panel at the Global Legal Skills Conference in Verona, Italy, and the Legal Writing Institute Conference in Portland, Oregon.
 During her tenure as GLS director, McGeorge has hosted the ALWD Conference (2011) and the Western Regional Legal Writing Conference (2016).
-She continues to serve on ALWD’s ABA Task Force, and its Leadership Committee.
+She continues to serve on ALWD’s ABA Task Force, and as an advisor to its ALWD Guide Committee.

 Global Lawyering Skills